Linear algebra (dolfinx::la)

 std::vector<std::vector<PetscScalar>> get_local_vectors(const Vec x, const std::vector<std::pair<std::reference_wrapper<const common::IndexMap>, int>> &maps)

-Copy blocks from Vec into local vectors.
+Copy blocks from Vec into local arrays.

 void scatter_local_vectors(Vec x, const std::vector<std::span<const PetscScalar>> &x_b, const std::vector<std::pair<std::reference_wrapper<const common::IndexMap>, int>> &maps)